SebastianScherer88/ml-ops-demo/README.md

 # Setup

+The below setup was successfully tested on an AWS EC2 `t2.medium` instance.

 1. Install docker by running `install_docker.sh`
 2. Install `kind` by running `install_kind.sh`.
 3. Install `helm` by running `install_helm.sh`.